Xinja Bank products

 What to know about Xinja

-Moreover, you can get assistance through live chat at any time via the app as well as “freeze” or “thaw” your card at any time.
+Plus, you can get assistance through live chat at any time via the app as well as "freeze" or "thaw" your card if needed.

 Xinja home loan